Paulmburu/WeatherApp/README.md

 ## Architecture

-The application uses a combination of Clean Architeture, Model View view Model and Repository Pattern.
+The application uses a combination of Clean Architecture, Model View view Model and Repository Pattern.

 ### Clean Architecture